Nethereum/Nethereum.BlockchainStorage/README.md

 # Nethereum Blockchain Store

+# NOTE: Deprecated repository
+Blockchain storage has been combined (moved to) the Blockchain Processing repository for simplicity.
+The new home is here: https://github.com/Nethereum/Nethereum.BlockchainProcessing/tree/master/Storage

 ## Blockchain Storage

 The Nethereum blockhain store is a library that allows the retrieving and storage of the Ethereum Blockchain by connecting a Node using RPC.